 It should be noted that whether this happens intentionally or unintentionally, it will still be seen and treated as plagiarism.
 This is why it is important to learn when and how to acknowledge sources, use direct quotations and paraphrase sources accurately and correctly.
 Please see the section below for guides on referencing, and helpful tips for quoting and paraphrasing.

-What can I do to avoid academic misconduct?
+What can I do to maintain academic integrity?

-The best way to avoid academic misconduct is to be informed about policies and regulations for the university, individual colleges and modules.
+The best way to maintain academic integrity is to be informed about policies and regulations for the university, individual colleges and modules.
 See the links, guides and videos below for helpful information and suggestions on how to proceed in your studies with academic integrity.

 The following videos will play in a pop-out YouTube player, and have captions available in both English and Welsh.
 If you cannot access YouTube in your country, you can find links to the videos on Panopto at the end of this section.